We strive for maximum accessibility in our product design and take defects in it seriously.

 ‘508 Compliance’ refers to a US law that requires that US government websites to be accessible to persons with disabilities (e.g. visual or physical impairment).
 Accessibility means, among many other things, that a person must be able to use the website with software that reads the website aloud and/or using only a keyboard.
 Many private companies use the 508 guidelines to ensure websites are accessible.

-We believe Vanilla Forums to be both Section 508 and WCAG AAA compliant.
+We believe Vanilla Forums to be both Section 508 and WCAG AA compliant.

 - Our default UI is primarily text-based and high-contrast.